iamsoumitra/You_Travel_We_Plan/Soumitra.md

     iii.
 Mode of transport
     iv.
 Choice of type of destination
 3. Plans will be shown to user according to data given by user
-4. Suggestions will be provided
+4. Suggestions will be provided to user which nearby areas can be covered withing the duration.
+    E.g. - If he selects Sikkim, suggestions will be shown as North Sikkim, Pelling ▬ Weighted graph is suggested to make the map with weight = distance of the place